Highly Accurate Quantum Chemical Property Prediction with Uni-Mol+: Abstract

 \section{Abstract}

 Recent developments in deep learning have made remarkable progress in speeding up the prediction of quantum chemical (QC) properties by removing the need for expensive electronic structure calculations like density functional theory.
-However, previous methods that relied on 1D SMILES sequences or 2D molecular graphs failed to achieve high accuracy as QC properties are primarily dependent on the 3D equilibrium conformations optimized by electronic structure methods.
-In this paper, we propose a novel approach called \name to tackle this challenge.
-Firstly, given a 2D molecular graph, \name generates an initial 3D conformation from inexpensive methods such as RDKit.
-Then, the initial conformation is iteratively optimized to its equilibrium conformation, and the optimized conformation is further used to predict the QC properties.
-All these steps are automatically learned using Transformer models.
-We observed the quality of the optimized conformation is crucial for QC property prediction performance.
-To effectively optimize conformation, we introduce a two-track Transformer model backbone in \name and train it together with the QC property prediction task.
-We also design a novel training approach called linear trajectory injection to ensure proper supervision for the \name learning process.
-Our extensive benchmarking results demonstrate that the proposed \name significantly improves the accuracy of QC property prediction.
+However, previous methods learned from 1D SMILES sequences or 2D molecular graphs failed to achieve high accuracy as QC properties primarily depend on the 3D equilibrium conformations optimized by electronic structure methods, far different from the sequence-type and graph-type data.
+In this paper, we propose a novel approach called \name to tackle this challenge. \name first generates a raw 3D molecule conformation from inexpensive methods such as RDKit.
+Then, the raw conformation is iteratively updated to its target DFT equilibrium conformation using neural networks, and the learned conformation will be used to predict the QC properties.
+To effectively learn this update process towards the equilibrium conformation, we introduce a two-track Transformer model backbone and train it with the QC property prediction task.
+We also design a novel approach to guide the model's training process.
+Our extensive benchmarking results demonstrate that the proposed \name significantly improves the accuracy of QC property prediction in various datasets.
 We have made the code and model publicly available at \url{https://github.com/dptech-corp/Uni-Mol}.